 - The EXPLODING CINEMA is a coalition of film/video makers committed to developing new modes of exhibition for underground media; from DIY screenings in all kinds of venues to low/no budget film tours, cable T.V. and the internet.
 It's almost five years since the Exploding Cinema was founded in a stone cold bunker at the back of a squatted sun tan oil factory in Brixton.
-At that time it was a gathering of media misfits rejected by the `Independent' film/video establishment who decided that rather than griping about the fucked up state of the industry they would stage their own screenings in cafes, pubs and disused buildings and would set about fusing together the isolated and disenchanted fragments of the underground media.
+At that time it was a gathering of media misfits rejected by the `Independent' film/video establishment who decided that rather than griping about the state of the industry they would stage their own screenings in cafes, pubs and disused buildings and would set about fusing together the isolated and disenchanted fragments of the underground media.
 The Low/No Budget film is the source of so much talent and creativity, but they need a place to be shown.
 Not a sterile, unfriendly "arthouse" but a relaxed, open environment where the audience can watch, chat, discuss the film and meet film/video makers.

 Do you want to get started on research in film and media?